 Ocala got its first look at the proposed Magnolia Art Xchange art incubator at historic Ocala Union Station on Tuesday. (click for full article, published Mar 30, 2016)

 7 arty transformations: new lives for old buildings in Marion County

 On Friday, the Reilly Arts Center will finally be ready for its closeup.
-The old city auditiorium at Tuscawilla Park has been transformed into a sparkling new perorming arts hub that will be home to the Ocala Symphony Orchestra and also host other artists and artistic groups.
+The old city auditorium at Tuscawilla Park has been transformed into a sparkling new performing arts hub that will be home to the Ocala Symphony Orchestra and also host other artists and artistic groups.